uv-software/PCANBasic-Wrapper/README.md

 C:\Users\haumea>cd C:\Projects\CAN\Drivers\PeakCAN
 C:\Projects\CAN\Drivers\PeakCAN>x64_build.bat
 ```
-(The version number of the libraries can be adapted by editing the `.rc` files in the corresponding subfolders and changing the variable VERSION accordingly.
+(The version number of the libraries can be adapted by editing the `.rc` files in the corresponding subfolders.
 Don´t forget to set the version number also in the header file `Version.h`.)

 #### uvPeakCAN (DLL)